gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 It terminates entire program passing `expr` as the result of the program execution, or null if omitted.

-### `try(expr, catch_expr(_)?) ... throw(value?)`
+### `try(expr, id_filter?, catch_expr(_, _msg)?)`

-`try` function evaluates expression, and continues further unless `throw` function is called anywhere inside `expr`.
-In that case the `catch_expr` is evaluates with `_` set to the argument `throw` was called with.
+`try` function evaluates expression, and continues further unless an exception is thrown anywhere inside `expr`, it being produced by `throw` or a catchable exception is thrown by Carpet.
+In that case the `catch_expr` is evaluated with `_` set to the id of the exception and `_msg` set to the exception message.
+If `id_filter` is present, only exceptions with an id equal to that value will be catched, and any other exception will continue up the stack.
+It is recommended to filter the exceptions to catch to be able to distinguish from an exception that is known that may happen from one that shouldn't.
-This mechanic accepts skipping thrown value - it throws null instead, and catch expression - then try returns null as well This mechanism allows to terminate large portion of a convoluted call stack and continue program execution.
+This mechanic accepts skipping catch expression - then try returns `null`.
+This mechanism allows to terminate large portion of a convoluted call stack and continue program  execution.
 There is only one level of exceptions currently in carpet, so if the inner function also defines the `try` catchment area, it will received the exception first, but it can technically rethrow the value its getting for the outer scope.

-Unhandled throw acts like an exit statement.
+The `try` function allows you to catch some Scarpet exceptions for those cases when trying to get things like items, blocks, biomes or dimensions from registries, that may have been modified by resourcepacks or mods, or when an error that is out of the scope of the programmer occurs, like problems when reading a file.

+In this documentation, those are documented in at least most of the functions that throw them, and the current list of exceptions is the following:
+- `unknown_item`: Happens when a specified item doesn't exist
+- `unknown_block`: Happens when a specified block doesn't exist
+- `unknown_biome`: Happens when a specified biome doesn't exist
+- `unknown_sound`: Happens when a specified sound doesn't exist
+- `unknown_particle`: Happens when a specified particle doesn't exist
+- `unknown_poi_type`: Happens when a specified POI type doesn't exist
+- `unknown_dimension`: Happens when a specified dimension doesn't exist
+- `unknown_structure`: Happens when a specified structure doesn't exist
+- `unknown_criterion`: Happens when a specified scoreboard criterion doesn't exist
+- `nbt_read_exception`: Happens when there is an exception while reading an NBT file
+- `json_read_exception`: Happens when there is an exception while reading a JSON file

+### `throw(id?, message?)`

+Throws an exception that can be catched in a `try` block (see above).
+If ran without arguments, it will pass `null` as the value to the `catch_expr`. `message` is the message to show to chat or console in case the `throw` is unhandled.

 ### `if(cond, expr, cond?, expr?, ..., default?)`